Scaling Laws Revisited: Modeling the Role of Data Quality in Language Model Pretraining: Related Works

 \section{Related Works}

 \paragraph{Data quality in information systems.} Data quality has long been studied in information systems, where datasets are evaluated along multiple dimensions—accuracy, completeness, consistency, timeliness, uniqueness and validity—to ensure that structured records support downstream tasks.
+Note that what call completeness is also called coverage and closely to what is usually called diversity.
 A consistent finding from this literature is that diverse imperfections degrade the utility of data and therefore motivate extensive curation practices \citep{batini2009methodologies}.
 Large-scale pretraining, however, relies on corpora assembled from the web.
 Here, quality varies widely across sources, and subtle forms of corruption or deficiency persist despite deduplication or heuristic filtering.
 Nonetheless, the key insight from information systems continues to hold: the quality of training data directly influences the performance of learned models.

 \paragraph{Data quality in large-scale pretraining.} In the era of LLMs, quality has become a first-class design concern.
 Major corpora such as The Pile \citep{gao2020pile}, RefinedWeb \citep{penedo2023refinedweb}, and Dolma \citep{soldaini2024dolma} highlight different philosophies of data construction, from assembling diverse sources to aggressively filtering and refining web text.
 Deduplication strategies \citep{lee2022deduplication} and contamination checks \citep{magar2022data} have been shown to substantially affect evaluation reliability.
 Empirical analyses further suggest that careful filtering yields performance gains comparable to scaling compute, therefore implying the nontrivial role of quality in driving LLM performance.